projectcalico/calico/RELEASING.md

    git commit -m "Updates for release vX.Y.Z"
    ```

+1. Push your branch and open a pull request.
+Get it reviewed and wait for it to pass CI.

-1. Run the following on your local branch in order to build and publish the release
+1. Once reviewed and CI is passing, run the following on your local branch in order to build and publish the release
    at the newly created commit.

    ```